Handgun Caliber Comparison

 Centerfire and Rimfire Primer

 Boxer primers fire through one centralized hole in the bottom of the case and contain the anvil against which the priming compound is crushed.
-These are by far the more popular of the two for modern handgun and rifle cartridges.
-Cases that are Boxer-primed are easily reloaded.
+They are significantly more popular than the alternatives for modern handgun and rifle cartridges.
+Boxer-primed cases are easy to reload.

-Berdan primers are built so as to fire through two holes in the case’s head, which contains the anvil against which the priming compound is crushed.
+Berdan primers are designed to fire through two holes in the case’s head, which contains the anvil against which the priming compound is crushed.
 This convex anvil is in the location of the hole that a Boxer-primed case contains.
 Berdan-primed brass is very rare in modern arms – it is popular in Europe, mostly with older military surplus rifles and handguns.
 It is not easy to reload Berdan-primed cases and is generally not worth the trouble.
-One should at least know the difference between Boxer and Berdan primers because most Berdan priming compound is corrosive and must be cleaned out after the gun is fired.
+One should at least know the difference between Boxer and Berdan primers because most Berdan priming compounds are corrosive and must be cleaned out after the gun is fired.

 How to identify the two: Look into an empty cartridge case.
 If you see one hole at the bottom, it is Boxer-primed.
 Two smaller holes on either side of the center tells you it is Berdan primed.
 Unless you are loading for a very rare, hard-to-find Berdan-primed cartridge, you usually will just throw the empties away.
 Berdan-primed cases are not worth the trouble, trust me.